1980 Winter Olympics: Participating nations

 Cyprus made their Olympic debut at the games.
 The People's Republic of China and Costa Rica both made their Winter Olympic debut.
 The Republic of China refused to attend both the Summer Games in Montreal, the Winter Games in Lake Placid and the Summer Games in Moscow over the IOC's recognition of the People's Republic of China as "China", and its request for the Republic of China to compete as "Chinese Taipei".
 The PRC, on the other hand, returned to the Olympics for the first time since 1952 and made its Winter Olympic debut, however then boycotting the 1980 Moscow Summer Olympics.

+Number of athletes by National Olympic Committees

 Mascot

 Roni is the Olympic mascot of these Games, created by Don Moss.
 The mascot is a racoon, which is a familiar animal from the mountainous region of the Adirondacks where Lake Placid is situated.
 The name Roni comes from the word racoon in Iroquoian, the language of the native people from the region of the State of New York and Lake Placid and was chosen by Lake Placid school children.